rootstrap/rs-gpt-review/README.md

 # rs-gpt-review GitHub Action

 rs-gpt-review is an AI-powered GitHub Action that generates helpful responses to comments on issues and pull requests.
-It's like having a conversation with `GPT-4`, but without actually leaving GitHub and available to everyone in Rootstrap.
+It's like having a conversation with `GPT-4`, but without actually leaving GitHub.

 ## Getting Started